Community Language Schools

 Information on the March 2019 round will be released early in 2019.

 Community language schools that are new to the program should contact OMI for advice in preparation of their application.
+Click here for OMI contact information.

 Click here to subscribe to OMI alerts to stay up to date.